toris-birds/LineEndingsMod/readme.md

 Description
 ------------------

-Provides line endings shortcuts for Sublime Text 2.
+Provides line endings and convert indentation shortcuts for Sublime Text 2.
 See: http://www.sublimetext.com/

+Allows to:

-Allows to show the current "line ending" on status bar.
+* Show the current "line ending" on status bar.

-Allow to change line endings from the command palette.
+* Change line endings from the command palette.

-Allow to change line endings from the "tab size" menu of the statusbar.
+* Change line endings from the "tab size" menu of the statusbar.

-Allow to display an alert when the line_ending is not some you expect.
+* Display an alert when the line_ending is not some you expect.
+* Convert indentation to spaces or tabs for all views on current window
+* Convert line endings for all views on current window

 Todo
 ------------------